Located in Scottsbluff, Nebraska!

 Let's start with what's not a difference.
 Through the years of crossbreeding, it's become a common misconception that American Bassets tend to have shorter ears.
 Absolutely NOT true.
 (That would be a Beagle...)
 We frequently see photos on social media that we can clearly tell are not purebred Basset, all the while their owners assuming they are.
 Unfortunately, many of those owners should invest in quality DNA testing if they're questioning, even with registration papers of supposed pedigree lineage.
 (Wisdom Panel, Embark, and DNA My Dog, all claim to be the most accurate test available varying between 95-99% accuracy.)

 There is NO such thing as a miniature Basset..
 That's just a mixed breed lie.
 The Basset Hound is already a dwarfed large-breed.
-If you're wanting one on the smaller end, you're best bet is to get one bred from original stock.
-(American) These are typically the ones lower in price as well, since they are more common in the United States.
+If you're wanting one on the smaller end, you're best bet is to get one bred from original stock. (otherwise referred to as American) These are typically lower in price as well, since they are more common in the United States.

 For those of you new to this, all registrations simply classify as Basset Hound.
-'European', 'American', 'Brazilian', are not a special breeds, but rather terms now used of the dog's build from their lineage.
+'European', 'American', 'Brazilian', are not a special breeds, but rather terms now used to describe the dog's lineage and hopefully reflect their build.
 For instance, our Brazilian import is drooping in wrinkles and is very heavy due to exaggerated bone mass.
 She was bred with that full European build, in Brazil; not actually a country in Europe.
 This really is just a certain look that some of us try to purposely breed for, in various countries.

 So don't get stuck on percentages out there.
 There is no way to verify percentages now used either.
 Pictures of ancestors are helpful though!